Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

     In terms of naming, Concordium uses `contract` and `account` to refer to a similar Solana's `executable account` (programs) and `non-executable account`, respectively.
-    Note, however that the correspondense is not precise, as Solana's executable accounts are immutable and can modify data of accounts `they own`, while on Concordium, smart contracts can directly modify only `its own state`.
+    Note, however that the correspondense is not precise.
+    See the :ref:`overview of differences <solana-overview>` for more details.

     The word `address` refers to either an `account` address or a `contract` address on Concordium.
     Contract addresses on Concordium are represented by an index and a subindex as seen below.
     When invoking the `init` function, a new smart contract instance is deployed and assigned the next index number in sequential order.